AdminForIinRange/Real-Time-Trading-Data-Web-Scraper/README.md

 # Real-Time Trading Data Web Scraper

-This project focused on improving backend development skills by creating a real-time trading data web scraper.
-Through this project, I learned how to utilize Puppeteer to scrape webpages and emit the data to the client-side using Socket.io, eliminating the need for a RESTful API.
-Additionally, I refined my Node.js and Express skills.
-The project was built with React, Puppeteer, Express, Socket.io, and Animate.css.
+Although Old this project allowed me to get better at backend systems, I built this project for a client who didn’t want to pay for an API, with the use of React, Puppeteer, Express, Socket.io and Animate.css.
+Though this project I learnt how to use puppeteer to scrape a webpage then emit the data to client side with socket.io without the need to use RESTful API (because it was slow) and I refined my node and express skills.

 ## Key Features